 Chi-Hang Lau, MSc Human Resource Management (Top-up) student 2013

-You will also be allocated a supervisor who will help you plan, research and write a 15,000-word dissertation.
+You will be allocated a supervisor who will help you plan and research your dissertation.
 Your dissertation subject choice will determine whether the final award is MSc Human Resource Development or MSc Human Resource Management.
+You will be supported by your supervisor through email, Skype, telephone conversations and where possible, face-to-face meetings.

 Due to the distance-learning nature of this course and the potential pressure of juggling your course alongside work life, we aim to provide you with as much support as possible.
 There are tutors available to support your studies via online tutorials, email and telephone conferencing.
 You will also be assigned a personal tutor who will offer support and guidance throughout your studies.